 Hayden hails from Southaven, Mississippi and came to W&L to pursue a major in European history and a double-minor in Philosophy and Classics.
 Since joining the staff, his articles have had a significant impact on campus policy made most visible by the preservation of the name "duPont Hall" over the entrance to the new CGL.

-Mr. Richendollar is Economics and Politics double-major hoping to either attend law school or pursue a private-sector career defending conservative ideals upon graduation, whether in politics or journalism.
-A proud Michigan native, Nathan enjoys traveling the country in search of rare salamanders, his greatest passion in life.
-Nathan represents the 'classical liberal' or libertarian wing of The Spectator, though he has a prominent conservative streak.
+Mr. Richendollar is an Economics and Politics double-major hoping to either attend law school or pursue a private-sector career defending conservative ideals upon graduation, whether in politics or journalism.
+A proud Michigan native, he enjoys traveling the country in search of rare salamanders, his greatest passion in life.
+Nathan represents the 'classical liberal' or libertarian wing of The W&L Spectator, though he has a prominent conservative streak.
 Nathan maintains his own blog and enjoys watching college football when he's not in the wilderness.

 Mr. Islam hails from Dhaka, Bangladesh and is a Mathematics major and Film Studies minor.
-He is slowly adjusting to life in the United States after three years here.
-He has a passion for movies and music, and strives to make sure The Spectator is representative of the diverse student body here at W&L.
+He is slowly adjusting to life in the United States after four years here.
+He has a passion for movies and music, and strives to make sure The W&L Spectator is representative of the diverse student body here at W&L.